TN1ck/tomnick.org/content/posts/2017-09-07-miu-system.markdown

 ### But why give the reader an exercise that is not solvable?

 Because on encounters a lot of loops in the system.
-Everytime you think "I might try this" you'll get to a previous point and you notice that the whole system loops itself.
+Every time you think "I might try this" you'll get to a previous point and you notice that the whole system loops itself.
 You figure out, that you can't escape and it doesn't matter how often or long you try, you'll always go back to where you started.